jdeguire/pic32clang_docs/source/using_device_features.md

 ### Array Access to Peripheral Instances
 The instance macros above work if you want to hardcode the peripheral to access at compile time.
 However, it may be useful to be able to access peripheral instances from an array.
 This is handy for writing reusable code such as for a C++ class.
-In such a case, you could supply the instance number through the class's constructor.
+In such a case, you might want to supply the instance number through the class's constructor.

 The device-specific files provide a set of static variables to access peripheral instances through arrays.
 The names of the arrays are formatted as `{peripheral}n_REGS`.
 Each array will have at least